ihucos/counter.dev/posts/hello-blog-world.md

 # We have a blog
 Counter has now a blog.
 May the content come.

-# Did you know?
+## Did you know?

 For every page view registered we will not plant a tree.
-But our hosting provider's data center runs 100% on renewable energy.
-Counter's focus on optimizing resource usage help avoiding unnecessary hardware manufacturing and electricity usage.
+But our hosting provider's data center at Frankfurt runs 100% on renewable energy.
+Counter's focus on optimizing resource usage helps avoiding unnecessary hardware manufacturing and electricity usage.